maistra/istio-operator/README.md

 $ kubectl apply -n istio-operator -f ./deploy/maistra-operator.yaml
 ```

-By default, the operator watches for ControlPlane or Installation resources in the `istio-system` namespace, which is
+By default, the operator watches for ServiceMeshControlPlane or Installation resources in the `istio-system` namespace, which is
 where the control plane will be installed.
 For example:

 ```
-$ oc apply -n istio-system -f ./deploy/examples/istio_v1alpha3_controlplane_cr_basic.yaml
+$ oc apply -n istio-system -f ./deploy/examples/maistra_v1_servicemeshcontrolplane_cr_basic.yaml
 ```

 Example resources can be found in [./deploy/examples](./deploy/examples).

 ## Uninstall

-If an existing ControlPlane cr has not been deleted, you need to delete the ControlPlane cr before deleting the istio operator.
+If an existing ServiceMeshControlPlane cr has not been deleted, you need to delete the ServiceMeshControlPlane cr before deleting the istio operator.
 For example:

 ```
-$ oc delete -n istio-system -f ./deploy/examples/istio_v1alpha3_controlplane_cr_basic.yaml
+$ oc delete -n istio-system -f ./deploy/examples/maistra_v1_servicemeshcontrolplane_cr_basic.yaml
 ```

 If you followed the instructions above for installation, the operator can be uninstalled by simply issuing a delete